Tishka17/deseos17/docs/implementation_log.md

 ### [pre05.domain_errors](../../../tree/pre05.domain_errors) (2023.04.05)

 1. Access related exceptions moved to domain layer.
 So no need to do same raises in all use cases

+### ...

+1. Created layout for interface layer.
+It is split into 2 packages:
+   * presentation (primary adapters in hexagonal architecture) here will be all related to application entrypoints: controllers and presenters.
+     Actually we have two ways of interacting with our application:
+     * web api (REST-like).
+It is going to be implemented using FastApi.
+     * Telegram bot.
+It will use aiogram-dialogs
+   * adapters.
+We will put here data access objects and clients for external APIs